engeir/slides/content/2023-08-09-fysikermotet.md

 Notes:

 My name is Eirik Enger, and I'm a PhD candidate at UiT the Arctic University of Norway.
-My work focus on how volcanoes affect climate, and today we will look at "Insensitivity of global temperature response to the magnitude of volcanic eruptions".
+My work focus on how volcanoes affect climate, and today we will look at "Aerosol optical depth dependency from a large range of volcanic eruption strengths".

 --

 ## Background

-Volcanic eruptions are <span style="color:red;">short-lived</span> and give
+Volcanic eruptions are <span style="color:yellow;">short-lived</span> and results in
-<span style="color:red;">big perturbations</span> on global mean surface temperature.
+<span style="color:yellow;">large perturbations</span> on global mean surface
+temperature.

 Notes: